 - Captain (main team contact for fixtures, finalising the registration process, payments, assuring their team is present and ready to play each week)

 - Spirit Captain (see definition below)

-Teams may appoint an Administration or Team Manager role on the registration system to be the contact for team payments or be able to make changes to the team roster (if this is not specified then the default contact is the Captain).
+Teams may appoint an Administrator or Team Manager role on the registration system to be the contact for team payments or be able to make changes to the team roster (if this is not specified then the default contact is the Captain).